bsarten/trello-this/readme.md

 * Select the list that you'd like the bookmarklet to add cards too

 The card created in Trello will attempt to:
 * use the name of the FogBugz/JIRA/GitHub/etc case
 * include a link to the case in the card description
-* (optionally) include any selected text in the description
+* (optionally) include any selected text in the description.
+For JIRA it will add the ticket description if nothing is selected.
+* add yourself to the members of the card

 Some improvements: